 Jogen Salzberg, Sensei

-Jogen Salzberg, Sensei has been practicing Zen since 1997, he entered monastic training at Great Vow in 2003 and received Dharma Transmission from Chozen Bays, Roshi and Hogen Bays, Roshi in 2017.
+Jogen Salzberg, Sensei has been practicing Zen since 1997.
+He entered monastic training at Great Vow in 2003 and received Dharma Transmission from Chozen Bays, Roshi and Hogen Bays, Roshi in 2017.
 His teaching draws on the teachings and practices of Zen, with inspiration from the Dzogchen tradition, as well as Depth psychology, Voice Dialogue parts work and more.
 He is a parts work facilitator and spiritual counselor.
 Jogen lives in Asheville, NC.

 Abby Mushin Terris, Lay Zen Teacher